thi-ng/genart-api/README.md

 ### API documentation

 Full API docs are actively being worked on.
-For now, this readme, the source code and the example project are the best reference.
+For now, this readme, the source code and the [example projects](#bundled-examples) are the best reference.

 [Generated API documentation](https://docs.thi.ng/umbrella/genart-api/)

 ## Parameters

-Almost all generative art works use parameters and randomization to produce a large number of variations.
-Some of these parameters can be exposed to the outside world to allow people/agents more participation and direct control over the generative outcomes.
+Almost all generative art works use parameters and randomization to produce numerous variations.
+Exposing some of these parameters to the outside world can allow people/agents to have more participation and direct control over the generative outcomes.

 The API supports an extensible set of parameters types with a selection of commonly used types supplied as built-ins (described below).

-Each parameter declared by the art work is represented in the API as a simple vanilla JS object and any param value changes are being handled by the param type's [registered implementation](https://docs.thi.ng/umbrella/genart-api/interfaces/ParamImpl.html) (a set of functions dealing with validation, coercion, updating and reading param values).
+Each parameter declared by the artwork is a simple vanilla JS object and any param value changes are being handled by the API and the param type’s [registered implementation](https://docs.thi.ng/umbrella/genart-api/interfaces/ParamImpl.html) (a set of functions dealing with validation, coercion, updating and reading param values).
 For convenience & type safety, the API provides factory functions for all built-in parameter types.

-The following parameter types are available, but other custom ones can be registered, making the whole system extensible.
-Each declared param is a simple JS object and the API provides factory functions for all built-in types helping to fill in default options.
+The following parameter types are available, but other custom ones can be registered, making the entire system extensible.
+Each declared param spec is a simple JS object, and the API provides factory functions for all built-in types, helping to fill in any default options.

-**IMPORTANT**: All param declarations must provide a `doc` (documentation string) and most also `default` value (see exceptions below).
+**IMPORTANT**: All param declarations must include a `desc` (brief description) and have the option to define `default` values for most parameter types.
+If no default value is provided, a randomized value will be chosen within the constraints of the param.

 ### Static parameter types

-Generally speaking, parameters can be grouped into static & dynamic parameters with the former providing the same values each time they're read/evaluted and the latter being used for time-based, randomized value or obtained from otherwise dynamic sources (e.g. sensors).
+Generally speaking, parameters can be grouped into static & dynamic parameters with the former providing the same values each time they're read/evaluated and the latter being used for time-based values obtained from otherwise dynamic sources (e.g. sensors).

 This section describes the set of _static_ param types: